AdobeDocs/experience-manager-65.en/help/sites-developing/workflows-step-ref.md

 #### Dynamic Participant Step - Example Participant Chooser Service {#dynamic-participant-step-example-participant-chooser-service}

 The following Java class implements the `ParticipantStepChooser` interface.
 The class returns the name of the participant who initiated the workflow.
-The code uses the same logic that the sample script ( `initator-participant-chooser.ecma`) uses.
+The code uses the same logic that the sample script (`initiator-participant-chooser.ecma`) uses.

 The `@Property` annotation sets the value of the `SERVICE_PROPERTY_LABEL` field to `Workflow Initiator Participant Chooser`.